RavicharanN/TriTechathlon/README.md

 # TriTechathlon
 Event page of TriTachathlon IIITA.
-Click [here](https://ravicharann.github.io/TriTechathlon/)for live demo of the website.
+Click [here](https://ravicharann.github.io/TriTechathlon/) for live demo of the website.